Moduli of $\mathbb{Q}$-Gorenstein pairs and applications: Properness of

 To conclude, we need to show that $(\K \cX_0. + \frac{t}{r}\cD_0 + \Delta_0)^n=p(t)$.
 This follows from flatness over the base $C$, as we have

 where $c \in C \setminus \{ 0 \}$.
 This concludes the proof. \end{proof}

 \begin{Cor}Fix an integer $n\in \mathbb{N}$, a finite subset $I\subseteq (0,1] \cap \mathbb{Q}$, and a polynomial $p(t) \in \mathbb{Q}[t]$.
 Assume that $I$ is closed under sum: that is, if $a,b \in I$ and $a+b \leq 1$, then $a+b \in I$.
-Assume that assumption (A) holds.
 Then the algebraic stack $\sF_{n,p,I}$ is proper. \end{Cor} \begin{proof} It suffices to check that it satisfies the valuative criterion for properness.
-So assume that we have a family of $p$-stable pairs $f_\eta \colon (X;D)\to \eta$ over the generic point $\eta$ of the spectrum of a DVR $R$, and we need to fill in the central fiber up to replacing $\spec(R)$ with a ramified cover of it.
-Theorem \ref{Thm_properness} guarantees the existence and uniqueness of a p-stable morphism $f \colon (\cX;\cD)\to \spec(R)$ extending $f_\eta$, up to a ramified cover of $\spec(R)$.
-We need to check that $f$ satisfies conditions (1) and (2) of Definition \ref{Def:functor}.
-Condition (1) follows from Proposition \ref{prop:flat:limit:is:S1} and \cite{HK04}*{Corollary 3.8}.
-Condition (2) follows from \cite{kol1}*{Proposition 2.76}. \end{proof}
+So assume that we have a family of $\bQ$-stable pairs $f_\eta \colon (X;D)\to \eta$ over the generic point $\eta$ of the spectrum of a DVR $R$, and we need to fill in the central fiber up to replacing $\spec(R)$ with a ramified cover of it.
+Theorem \ref{Thm_properness} guarantees the existence and uniqueness of a $\bQ$-stable morphism $f \colon (\cX;\cD)\to \spec(R)$ extending $f_\eta$, up to a ramified cover of $\spec(R)$.
+To check that $f$ satisfies condition (K) of Definition \ref{Def:functor} we use Proposition \ref{prop:flat:limit:is:S1} point (1). \end{proof}